The SECURE Act

-The new rule begs the question how people who reached age 70½ in 2019 are affected.
+The new rule begs the question, how does it apply to people who have already reached age 70½ in 2019?
 Some had already taken RMDs in 2019, while others were waiting to take their first RMD until closer to their required beginning date of April 1, 2020.
 So, what will happen to those who reached 70½ in 2019?
 Do they still need to take an RMD for 2019?
 And can they then stop RMDs until they reach age 72?

 If you were hoping to get a reprieve from starting your RMDs, the SECURE Act will disappoint you.
 Under the new law, you can only delay RMDs if you reach age 70½ after December 31, 2019.
 If you reach age 70½ in 2019, the old rules still apply to you, which means you must take an RMD for 2019 and for each year thereafter.
 Only if you reach age 70½ in 2020 or later will you be able to delay your RMDs until April 1 of the year following the year you reach age 72.